Sikorsky S-72: The X-Wing

-The X-Wing circulation control rotor concept was developed in the mid-1970s by the David W. Taylor Naval Ship Research and Development Center under DARPA funding.
+The X-Wing Circulation Control Rotor Concept was developed in the mid-1970s by the David W. Taylor Naval Ship Research and Development Center under DARPA funding.
 In October 1976, Lockheed Corporation won a DARPA contract to develop a large-scale rotor to test the concept.

+The X-Wing was conceived to complement rather than replace helicopters and fixed-wing aircraft.
+The X-Wing was intended to be used in roles such as air-to-air and air-to-ground operations, as well as airborne early warning, search and rescue and anti-submarine warfare.
+These roles could take advantage of the aircraft's ability to hover and maneuver at low speeds and to cruise at high speeds.

 Intended to take off vertically like a helicopter, the craft's rigid rotors could be stopped in mid-flight to act as X-shaped wings to provide additional lift during forward flight, as well as having more conventional wings.
 Instead of controlling lift by altering the angle of attack of its blades as more conventional helicopters do, the craft used compressed air fed from the engines and expelled from its blades to generate a virtual wing surface, similar to blown flaps on a conventional platform.
 Computerized valves made sure the compressed air came from the correct edge of the rotor, the correct edge changing as the rotor rotated.

 In late 1983, Sikorsky received a contract to modify one S-72 RSRA into a demonstration testbed for the X-Wing rotor system.
-The modified airframe was rolled out in 1986 and while many of the aircraft's technical issues had been resolved, with plans for it to begin flight tests with the rotor/wing system, it never flew and budgetary requirements meant that the program was cancelled in 1988.
+The modified airframe was rolled out in 1986.
+While many of the aircraft's technical issues had been resolved, with plans for it to begin flight tests with the rotor/wing system, it never flew.
+Budgetary requirements led to the program being canceled in 1988.

-The X-Wing was conceived as a complement rather than replacement for helicopters and fixed-wing aircraft, intended to be used in roles such as air-to-air and air-to-ground operations, as well as airborne early warning, search and rescue and anti-submarine warfare, as these roles could take advantage of the aircraft's ability to hover and manoeuvre as low speeds while also cruising at high speeds.